Quartzsite, Arizona

 We don't use pesticides.
 We keep them ALIVE and relocate them to our apiaries in Quartzsite.

-Serving Arizona, California, Nevada, and New Mexico.
+Serving Western Arizona, Eastern California, and Southern Nevada.
 Faster and cheaper than an exterminator.

 Support a Veteran Owned Small Business